DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Author: Dr Vanessa Van de Velde, Registrar; Dr Alex Holme, Dermatologist, Royal Infirmary of Edinburgh, Edinburgh, Scotland; Chief Editor: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, March 2016.

-Only a handful of patients with Alezzandrini syndrome have been described, who were males and females between 12 and 30 years old at presentation.
+Only a handful of patients with Alezzandrini syndrome have been described; both males and females between 12 and 30 years old at presentation.

 The cause of Alezzandrini syndrome remains unknown.
 Viral or autoimmune processes leading to melanocyte destruction have been suggested.
-Melanocytes migrate to the skin, retinas, uvea, cochleae, and vestibular labyrinths so any of these sites may be affected.
+Melanocytes are located in the skin, retina, uvea, cochlea, and vestibular labyrinth, so any of these sites may be affected.

-The initial presentation may be unilateral gradual loss of vision, followed by ipsilateral facial vitiligo and poliosis several years later.
+The initial presentation may be unilateral gradual loss of vision, followed by facial vitiligo and poliosis on the same side several years later.
 Ipsilateral reduced sensitivity to sound or hypoacusis may also develop.
 Bilateral deafness has been reported in one patient.

 Audiometry is undertaken to assess hearing loss.